Zhangxinyue2002/ISDN3000C-EXAM/exam-cheatsheet.bilingual.md

 Intuition for p − y:
 - If the model assigns 0.9 to the true class (y=1), gradient = 0.9−1 = −0.1 → “lower the score a bit? no, raise others less.”
 - If it assigns 0.1 to the true class, gradient = 0.1−1 = −0.9 → “big push to raise the true class score.”

+Beginner mode: Backprop — super simple
+- Backprop answers: which weights caused the mistake, and by how much?
+- Linear layer y = W x + b, loss L: upstream gradient g = ∂L/∂y tells how sensitive loss is to y.
+- Then: ∂L/∂W = g x^T (weights connecting inputs to outputs get credit proportional to input and error), ∂L/∂b = g, ∂L/∂x = W^T g.
+- Intuition: if an input feature is big and the error is big, the connecting weight gets a bigger nudge.

 ### Optimization algorithms and schedules
 - SGD: θ ← θ − η ∇L